zapadNick/cockpit-disk-io-monitor/README.md

 # cockpit-disk-io-monitor
-Plugin for Cocpit, requires SAR installed on the system.
+Plugin for Cockpit, requires SAR installed on the system.
 Gray line on chart is 95 percentile.
 Download and copy into /usr/share/cockpit/diskio/ Enjoy :)